Work

 I recently learned that it's possible to get lost in the underground tunnels that connect the three buildings that form the campus of the Library of Congress of the United States.
 I also learned that if you stay lost long enough, you can get your very own library card for the world's largest library.

-I once interned at the United States Naval Observatory and contributed to a project called the Joint Milli-Arcsecond Pathfinder Survey.
-I got to study quasars in-depth under the mentorship of some of the world's preeminent astrophysicists.
+I once got to study quasars under the mentorship of some of the world's best astrophysicists.
 I also got to learn about atomic clocks and precise time.
+During this time, I was also introduced to Battlestar Galactica, a pivotal event in my on-boarding to comprehensive nerd-dom.